 Mouth rinsing can commence the day after surgery.

 Avoid any hot food or beverage on the first night of your surgery.

 Take the prescribed pain medications as soon as you begin to feel discomfort.
 This will usually coincide with the anaesthetic wearing off.

 Slight bleeding, oozing, or redness in the saliva is not uncommon.
 Excessive bleeding may be controlled by placing a damp bite pack eg: damp folded tissue, gauze or tampon over the bleeding area and bite firmly for 20 minutes.
 Repeat if necessary.
 If bleeding does not subside within an hour contact the surgery or Dr Chahoud’s mobile if after hours.

 Swelling is a normal occurrence after surgery and usually peaks 2-3 days following the operation.
 To minimize swelling, apply ice packs on the cheek in the area of surgery.
-Apply intermittently (15 minutes on then 10 minutes off) for 24 to 48 hours.
+Apply intermittently (20 minutes on, 20 minutes off) for up to 3 days.
 Sleep with your head propped up on two pillows to avoid swelling.
 Stiffness of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
 This is a normal post-operative event which will resolve in time.